 The medical care provider’s negligence needs to have caused you an injury for you to have a potential case.
-Because medical malpractice cases are difficult and expensive to pursue, typically the injury you suffered needs to be significant to justify a case.
-Birth injuries, surgical errors, medication errors and other serious injuries are usually the basis for medical malpractice cases.
+Because medical malpractice cases are difficult and expensive to pursue, the injury suffered typically needs to be significant to justify a case.
+Birth injuries, surgical errors, medication errors, and other serious injuries are usually the basis for medical malpractice cases.

 Serious Forms of Medical Malpractice

 More serious forms of medical malpractice may include:

 Other Malpractice Cases

 Our firm takes on a range of other medical malpractice cases, including: